Sadar + Vuga

 Sadar + Vuga, d.o.o., is a Slovenian architectural bureau that was established in 1996 by the architects Jurij Sadar and Boštjan Vuga.
 It has become one of the most notable Slovenian architectural bureaus with a number of exhibitions and its works are permanently on display at TU München and MAO Ljubljana.
-Some of its central works are KSEVT, Stožice Sports Park, Chamber of Commerce and Industry of Slovenia, and other buildings.
+Some of its central works are KSEVT, Stožice Sports Park, and Chamber of Commerce and Industry of Slovenia.
 Four international monographies have been published and a documentary film has been produced on Sadar + Vuga.